MicrosoftDocs/learn/learn-pr/azure/configure-application-kubernetes-arc/includes/2-prepare-lab-environment.md

 ## Task 1: Install the prerequisite software tools

 The implementation process relies on Azure CLI, kubectl, and Helm.
-Microsoft Azure portal-based implementation process is also available for most part of the configuration.
-However, for this module, we will take Azure CLI based approach so that you are able to understand various parts of the implementation.
+Microsoft Azure portal-based implementation process is also available.
+In this module, you will use the Azure CLI based approach so that you are able to experience various parts of the implementation.

 > [!IMPORTANT]
 > Skip this task when using [Azure Cloud Shell](https://shell.azure.com).
 Azure Cloud Shell provides a convenient lab environment.
 It has the prerequisite software tools already installed and simplifies authenticating to your Azure subscription.
 Azure Cloud Shell is available on the latest versions of Microsoft Edge, Google Chrome, Mozilla Firefox, and Apple Safari.
 However, Safari in private mode isn't supported.